panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 type: post
 ---

-The variable is a fundamental concept that any developer.
+The variable is a fundamental concept that any developer should know.

-In JavaScript the concept of variable works around 3 types of declaration statements: `const`, `let`, and `var`.
+In JavaScript, `const`, `let`, and `var` are the statements you can declarate variable.

 I'm going to describe each variable type around the declaration, initialization, value access, and assignment.
 Each of the 3 types (`const`, `let`, and `var`) create variables that behave differently exactly in these 4 steps.

-This post isn't quite beginner friendly, but rather useful to solidify the knowledge of JavaScript variables.
+This post isn't quite beginner friendly, but rather useful to solidify your knowledge of variables and their behavior.

 Let's get started.